Tam Dean Burn: Charity work

 He is also involved in work for young people.
 In 2014, he toured Scotland by bicycle, reading all 195 of Julia Donaldson's stories to children.
 He has campaigned to protect the Children's Wood in Kelvinside, Glasgow from property developers.

 2019 stabbing

 In March 2019, Burn was stabbed during an assault after appearing at an event at the Scottish Poetry Library in Edinburgh.
+He was hospitalised at Edinburgh Royal Infirmary but discharged on the same day; albeit he has a permanent scar as a result of the attack.